 Keep a few bottles with you in case you run through them quickly.
 Use enough to rub all over both hands and wait for it to dry.
 Before you buy hand sanitizer, make sure it contains at least 60% alcohol, the strength needed to kill the coronavirus.
 The alcohol in the hand sanitizer breaks apart the proteins in the virus.

-6. Use lotions or other moisturizers after washing your hands.
+6. Use lotions or other moisturizers after washing your hands or using hand sanitizer.

-It’s no secret that washing your hands often dries out your skin.
+It’s no secret that washing your hands and using alcohol-based hand sanitizer often dries out your skin.
 If the skin on your hands dries out, it could crack, which makes it very easy for nasty pathogens to get into your bloodstream.
-Apply lotion to your hands after every wash to make sure this does not happen.
+Apply lotion to your hands after every wash to keep your skin smooth, hydrated, and healthy.

 7. Practice social isolation for the foreseeable future.

 For many, this is the hardest tip to follow.
 But you must know that many of the people spreading the virus are carriers who have no symptoms.
-The only way to contain the virus and “flatten the curve” is for everyone to stay indoors.
+The only way to contain the virus and “flatten the curve” is for everyone to stay indoors as much as possible.
 While you can certainly contract the virus through touching contaminated surfaces and transferring it to your nose, mouth, eyes, etc., the virus mostly spreads through close human contact (handshakes, hugs, being in packed spaces).
 Avoid gatherings and crowded places at all costs.
 Work from home if you can.
 Don’t invite friends or family over.
 Don’t go to friends’ and families’ houses.
 Keep up with them via Skype, Facetime, text, or social media.
 Read books.
 Watch your favorite movies.
 Binge TV shows.
 If you have room to exercise, exercise.
+It’s good for your immune system.
 Just stay indoors as much as you possibly can.

 8. Cough and sneeze into your elbow or into a tissue.

-As I mentioned earlier, aerosolized bodily fluids containing coronavirus can hang in the air for hours after a cough or a sneeze, so make sure to cover your mouth and nose when coughing or sneezing to minimize the spread.
+As I mentioned earlier, aerosolized bodily fluids containing coronavirus can hang in the air for hours after a cough or a sneeze.
+They can travel up to 13 feet, so make sure to cover your mouth and nose when coughing or sneezing to minimize the spread.
 Even if you don’t have coronavirus, you don’t want to spread a common cold or flu to someone else.

 9. Stay away from people in at-risk groups at all costs.

-While it’s true that anyone can catch the coronavirus, people over the age of 60, people with underlying medical conditions, people who are obese, people with compromised immune systems, and smokers may have a harder time fighting off the coronavirus than most.
+While it’s true that anyone can catch the coronavirus and have a hard time fighting it off, people over the age of 60, people with underlying medical conditions, people who are obese, people with compromised immune systems, and smokers may have a harder time fighting off the coronavirus than most.
 Even if you feel fine, you could be a carrier and unknowingly pass it on to them.

 10. Please don’t hoard supplies.